RachanaBR-jain/RachanaBR-jain/README.md

 - 👋 Hi, I’m @RachanaBR-jain
 - 👀 I’m interested in Java backend development Projects
 - 🌱 I’m currently learning Spring, JSP  and AWS Cloud
-- 💞️ I’m looking to collaborate on Learing new Technology
+- 💞️ I’m looking to collaborate on Learning new Technology
 - 📫 How to reach me br19rachanajain@gmail.com

 <!---